BChitrakannan/Relayr/README.md

 Step 5: Refresh the project

-Step 6: Running from Eclipse or IDE: Simple click on the run button from the IDE.
+Step 6: Running from Eclipse or IDE:
+        Simple click on the run button from the IDE.

-        Running from the command prompt: cd <rootFolder of the project>
+        Running from the command prompt:
+        cd C:\*rootFolder*
-                                         java -cp <rootFolder>\lib\*;<rootFolder>\bin org.testng.TestNG testng.xml
+        java -cp *rootFolder*\lib\*;*rootFolder*\bin org.testng.TestNG testng.xml

 Step 7: Now you should be able to run the code.
 You can find the results in testOutput folder.